10 Swedish sports stars

 Duplantis made his first international mark at the 2018 European championships in Berlin, where he won the gold by clearing 6.05 metres.
 He was 18 at the time, which made him the youngest ever to clear six metres.
 A year later, he won silver at the 2019 world outdoor championships in Doha.
 Then at the 2020 Summer Olympics in Tokyo – held in 2021 – Duplantis lived up to the high expectations and took gold.

 Since 2020, he holds the world record, which he has polished a couple of times.
-Most recently, at the 2023 All Star Perche event in Clermont-Ferrand, France, he set the current indoor record with a 6.22-metre.
+At the 2023 All Star Perche event in Clermont-Ferrand, France, he set his current record of 6.22 metres.

 3. Badou Jack